jupyter-book/thebe/README.md

 ## Acknowledgements

 `thebe` was developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).
+It is currently stewarded by [the Executable Books Project](https://executablebooks.org/en/latest/#acknowledgements).
 Additional support was provided by the U.S. Department of Education Open Textbooks Pilot Program funding for the LibreTexts project (P116T180029).